zohayb23/Recruiter.Ai/README.md

 ## New Features

+- **Relative Resume Directories:** By default, the application now looks for resumes in the `csv_resumes`, `pdf_resumes`, and `docx_resumes` folders in the project root.
+No need to edit code for your local path—just place your files in these folders or specify your own paths with command-line arguments.
+- **Batch CSV Processing:** The application will now process all `.csv` files in the `csv_resumes` directory, not just a single file.
-- **Milvus Integration:** Embeddings are now stored in Milvus for scalable vector search
+- **Milvus Integration:** Embeddings are stored in Milvus for scalable vector search
-- **DOCX Resume Support:** DOCX files are now supported for extraction and embedding
+- **DOCX Resume Support:** DOCX files are supported for extraction and embedding
 - **Cross-platform Setup:** Updated instructions for Windows and Mac

 ## Project Structure